johannesstroebele91/graphql-library/2_how-tos/setup-project/setup-frontend.md

 }
 ```

-# Use React Apollo hooks to make request
+# Get data from the server

-Requests can be made by using
+Requests can be made by

-- hooks such as useQuery
+- using the useQuery hook
 - which receives a GraphQL query, and
-- additional parameters e.g. variables, fetchPolicy, ...s
+- additional parameters e.g. variables, fetchPolicy, ...
+- and returns an object

+Example: `chat/client/src/Chat.js`

 ```javascript
 export default function Chat({ user }) {